BankPoint/programming-sample/README.md

 * Clicking on a sortable column should change the sort order from ascending to descending, or vice-versa
 * Only one column should be sortable at a time
 * If the currently sorted column is clicked again, then the sort order should be toggled
+* Loan numbers should be sorted numerically, not lexicographically
 * Ensure that the paged data on screen honors the updated sort options
 ```